 Moisture and Extreme Precipitation

 Probably the biggest challenge for maintaining a durable home is keeping its structure dry.
 Water in its various forms - liquid, solid (ice), vapor (moisture) - finds its way onto the exterior (rain, snow, ice), interior (floods, showering, cooking, breathing), and within the structure (leaks).
 Here are some key strategies to explore with your architect and contractors when designing or retrofitting a waterproof house:

 - Most importantly: properly design and build your walls, roofs, and the foundation floor (crawl space/basement).
 A solid design will help drain water quickly and allow materials to dry.
-The design defines the various layers you should use such as sidings, vapor, air, and water barriers, insulation, drywall, etc.), the order by which you will lay them from the outside in, and the materials you use.
+The design defines the layers you should use such as sidings, vapor, air, and water barriers, insulation, drywall, etc., the order by which you will lay them from the outside in, and the materials you use.
 The build is how well you attach them and run the detail so there are no cavities/leaks and thermal bridging.
 Check our blog on “water” for further details.

 - Design the right size and angle of overhangs (eaves and gables) with a proper gutter and drain system that is capable of routing water from heavy storms away from the house.

 - Landscaping is key.
-By digging a ditch or creating a small barrier/slope, and planting the right plants, you can help stop excess rainwater from running off and ending up damaging your property or overwhelming the local sewer system or water reservoirs.
+By digging a ditch or creating a small barrier/slope, and planting the right plants, you can help stop excess rainwater from running off and damaging your property or overwhelming the local sewer system or water reservoirs.